erfanzar/EasyDeL/README.md

 ## FineTuning

-with using EasyDel FineTuning LLM (CausalLanguageModels) are easy as much as possible with using jax and flax and having the benefit of TPUs for the best speed here's a simple code to use in order to finetune your own MPT / LLama or any other models supported by EasyDel
+with using EasyDel FineTuning LLM (CausalLanguageModels) are easy as much as possible with using Jax and Flax and having the benefit of TPUs for the best speed here's a simple code to use in order to finetune your own MPT / LLama or any other models supported by EasyDel

 #### Step One

-download converted model weights in order to finetune or convert the weights of the model you want with using weight_convertor in library example
+download converted model weights in order to finetune or convert the weights of the model you want to use weight_convertor in the library example

 ```python
 import jax